IAmJonoBo/n00t/README.md

 With the introduction of `n00-school/`, n00ton will also trigger training runs, simulations, and regression suites against freshly fine-tuned models.

 > Status: starter pack scaffold.
 Flesh out adapters and orchestration hooks before promoting to production.

+## Capability Manifest

+Automation actions are declared in [`capabilities/manifest.json`](capabilities/manifest.json).
+The manifest powers MCP resources, CLI wrappers, and any future orchestration APIs.